 Kidney stones are one of the most common kidney problems.
-They are usually caused by a buildup of certain minerals that clump together inside your kidneys.
+The cause of kidney stones is due to buildup of certain minerals that clump together inside your kidneys.
 Large kidney stones cause pain when they move through your urinary tract.
 You may not feel anything if you have a small kidney stone that moves easily through your urinary tract.
 When a kidney stone moves through your urinary tract and out of your body with your urine, it is called passing a kidney stone.
 Learn more about the causes, symptoms and treatment of kidney stones.

 Acute kidney injury

 When your kidneys stop working in a matter of hours or days, it is called acute kidney injury (AKI).
-AKI is a very serious problem that can be life-threatening if it is not treated right away.
+AKI is a very serious problem that may be life-threatening if you do not treat it right away.
 Most of the time, AKI happens in people who are already very sick and in the hospital.
 However, it can happen as a result of an injury, infection or even some medicines.
 Learn more about the symptoms, causes and treatment of AKI.

-Kidney infections are usually caused by bacteria that spread to your kidneys from another part of your urinary tract.
+Bacteria that spreads to your kidneys from another part of your urinary tract often causes kidney infections.
 Common symptoms of kidney infections include fever, vomiting or pain in your back, sides or groin.
-Women are more likely to have kidney infections than men because of the way women’s bodies are built.
+Due to their body builds women tend to have kidney infections more than men.
 Treating kidney infections right away can help prevent permanent kidney damage.
 Learn more about the symptoms, causes and treatment of kidney infections.

-Kidney pain can be felt in your middle to upper back and/or sides.
-Pain in your back or sides, however, does not necessarily mean there is something wrong with your kidneys.
+The patient normally feels Kidney pain in your middle to upper back and/or sides.
+If you have a pain in your back or sides, however, does not necessarily mean there is something wrong with your kidneys.
 Learn more about the causes and symptoms of kidney pain.